 1st December 2017

-Offline coding and marking specialist Rotech has launched a new generation coding system for pharmaceutical manufacturers looking to ensure compliance with the FMD (Falsified Medicines Directive).
+Rotech have launched a new coding system for pharmaceutical manufacturers looking to ensure compliance with the FMD (Falsified Medicines Directive).

-With the ability to generate, print and verify serialised 2D codes on cartons, the RF Compliance offers an instant, simple and reliable solution for pharmaceutical manufacturers who are wondering how to meet the 2019 FMD deadline.
+With the ability to generate, print and verify serialised 2D codes on cartons, the RF Compliance offers an instant, simple and reliable solution for pharmaceutical manufacturers who need to meet the 2019 FMD deadline.

 The FMD, aimed at reducing the number of falsified medicines infiltrating the legal pharmaceutical supply chain within Europe, was transposed into UK law in 2013.

-Once implemented in February 2019, the regulation will require the serialisation of individual pharmaceutical packs, via unique codes encrypted in machine readable 2D datamatrix codes.
-Manufacturers failing to comply with the directive will have to withdraw their products from the European market.
+Once implemented, the regulation will require the serialisation of individual packs, via unique codes encrypted in machine readable 2D datamatrix codes.
+Manufacturers failing to comply will have to withdraw their products from the European market.

-“Pharmaceutical manufacturers are all too aware of the need to comply with FMD; the challenge they face is how to comply.
-The complexity of some of the available online solutions is daunting not just from an integration and operational point of view, but also because of the cost involved.
-Our aim, in engineering this latest system, was to take the headache out of compliance.
-The RF Compliance is an easy-to-operate, stand-alone system that doesn’t interfere with production or compromise line efficiency,” says Richard Pether, Director at Rotech.
+“Pharmaceutical manufacturers are all too aware of the need to comply with FMD; the challenge they face is how.
+The complexity of some of solutions is daunting not just from an integration and operational point of view, but also because of the cost.
+Our aim, in engineering this latest system was to make it much simpler.
+The RF Compliance is an easy-to-use, stand-alone system that doesn’t interfere with production or compromise line efficiency,” says Richard Pether, Director at Rotech.

-The RF Compliance succeeds Rotech’s RF1 Pharma system, combining the modularity and automatic stack-to-stack feeding technology of the first generation offline coder with a state-of-the-art chassis and advanced controls that enable integrated printing, serialisation and inspection capabilities.
+The RF Compliance succeeds Rotech’s RF1 Pharma, combining the modularity and automatic stack-to-stack feeding technology of the first generation coder with a state-of-the-art chassis and advanced controls that enable integrated printing, serialisation and inspection.

-“Essentially, the system generates a unique code for each pack and transmits the codes to the printer on a carton-by-carton basis.
-Immediately after printing, an integrated camera automatically inspects the datamatrix barcode, OCR text and pharmacode.
-Linking all of these processes allows for maximum efficiency and ensures each individual pack is fully compliant.
+“The system generates a unique code for each pack and transmits the codes to the printer on a carton-by-carton basis.
+Immediately after printing, an integrated camera inspects the barcode, OCR text and pharmacode.
+Linking all of these processes allows for maximum efficiency and ensures each pack is fully compliant.

-Whilst in theory most modern inline coders are capable of reliably producing readable 2D codes, in practice, there are several compelling arguments for taking the process offline.
+Whilst many inline coders are capable of reliably producing readable 2D codes, there are several arguments for taking the process offline.

-Secondly, integrating into the line a coding station that can print and verify complex datamatrix codes at high speeds can compromise line efficiency.
-Offline overprinting systems such as the RF Compliance offer a way of complying with the new legislation without impacting the production line.
+Secondly, integrating into the line a coding station that can print and verify datamatrix codes at high speeds can compromise line efficiency.
+Offline systems such as the RF Compliance offer a way of complying with the new legislation without impacting production.

 “By taking this process offline, the cartons are brought to the line ready printed and inspected, eliminating any delays due to coding issues,” says Richard.

-A prototype of the RF Compliance was previewed at this year’s PPMA, and now Rotech is scaling up production of this high specification machine.
+A prototype of the RF Compliance was previewed at this year’s PPMA, and now Rotech is scaling up production of this high specification system.

 The flexible system can code onto a range of pharmaceutical packaging formats, including cartons, wallets, sleeves and crash-lock cartons, at speeds of up to 200 packs per minute.
 It can handle pack sizes from 60x70mm up to 350x350mm.